Stickerpants/game-of-assessment/README.md

 I will review submitted projects and communicate feedback, and eventually merge them into the repository.
 You will be given full credit for any projects that you submit.

+This repository is licensed under the Apache license.

 #More information

 I have a tumblr where I post about topics in Computer Science and Software Engineering, which can [be found here](http://stickerpants.tumblr.com/).
 The majority of my content is education focused.